ArbelHaiman/head-pose-estimator/README.md

 4. model_creator.py:
    Creates the model architecture, and trains it.
 5. model_demonstrator.py:
+   Applies prediction on test set, and show the images with the predictions.
 6. augmentation_utils.py:
    Contains all the functions to apply the augmentation operations.
+7. constants.py:
+   contains constants to be used in all other files.
+8. images directory:
+   contains images showing different stages in the process.
+9.